rubenwgs/ETH-CS-BA3SE1/Visual_Computing/VisComp_LN_W12.md

 ### 8.3.1 Introduction

-**Animation rigs** are user-defined mappings between a small number of parameters and the deformations of a high-res mesh.
+**Animation rigs** are user-defined mappings between a few parameters and the deformations of a high-res mesh.
 Animations are simply time trajectories specified for rig parameters.

 ### 8.3.2 Blend Shape Rigs

 **Blend Shape rigs** are simple rigs based on a set of meshes (the input).
-The output is a blenden mesh obtained through interpolation.
+The output is a blended mesh obtained through interpolation.
 The splines (or keyframes) specify the blending weights over time.

 _Mathematically:_